dressedinblack5/attack-shark-x11-electron/README.md

 | Attack Shark X11 | Bluetooth       | Not tested |

 _Note: Attack Shark R1 might be compatible but hasn't been verified yet._

-## Important Warnings ⚠️

-- **Packet Delay**: Sending configuration packets too quickly can cause the firmware to hang.
-Always maintain at least a **250 ms** (500 ms recommended) delay between commands.
-- **Recovery**: If the mouse stops responding, switch it to Bluetooth mode for a few seconds, then back to 2.4 GHz/Wired.

 ## Contributing